GonzaloPerezBlasco/D3MLPolarization/README.md

 # D3MLPolarization

 This README IS OUTDATED.
+THE GOOGLE DRIVE DOCS ARE UP TO DATE.
+Proper explanations that work well with help() in functions is still left.
+The rest should be done.

-THE GOOGLE DRIVE DOCS ARE UP TO DATE There are four folders each responsible for a different task.
+There are four folders each responsible for a different task.
 If you just want to obtain the predicted polarization decay you only have to use PredictWithModel.
 If you want to add measurements (after a reactor cycle) to the data base then you also need to use CreateModels.
 In case you want to see how well a model performs, use TestAModelFolder.
 At the end of this README there is a very short summary to use it if you don't need to understand what is happening.
 In this presentation you can see how to use the programs: